mth/yeti/doc/intro.rst

             fi,
     }

-The empty line is used to visually separate the multiline function definiton.
+The empty line is used to visually separate the multi-line function definition.